December Birthstone Turquoise

-The excellency of the color of December Birthstone does set its price, and the breads of it does much enlarge the price.
+The excellency of the color of Turquoise does set its price, and the breads of it does much enlarge the price.

 It is of great esteem with Princes and much pleasure they take in its beauty; ant it being set in gold they wear in on their fingers.

-The Mauritanians use December Birthstone in physic and call it «Perizegi», or «Perozaa».
+The Mauritanians use it in physic and call it «Perizegi», or «Perozaa».
 Mesues uses in «in electuario de gemmis», as Garcias «ab horto» has observed.

-December Birthstone as a Mineral, Turquoise Varieties & Value
+Turquoise as a Mineral, its Varieties & Value

 There is another stone called Turquoise—generally Occidental Turquoise—which Professor Nicols (Thomas Nicols, lived in XVII c.) treats as rather an imitation, than a genuine Turquoise.
 It is supposed to consist of fossil, antediluvian teeth, colored by hydrated copper-oxide or phosphate of iron.

-«The principal localities of December Birthstone are certain portions of Siberia and France.
-December Birthstone color is light-blue, or dark-blue, or bluish-green.
+«The principal localities of Turquoise are certain portions of Siberia and France.
+Turquoise color is light-blue, or dark-blue, or bluish-green.
 It is easily distinguished from the Oriental species by being internally foliated and streaked—a fact indicating a bony composition—and by its not taking so high a polish.

-The Oriental December Birthstone Turquoise takes a fine polish and is so highly valued in the East, as an ornamental stone, that the Persian Shah retains the best specimens for his own use.
+The Oriental Turquoise takes a fine polish and is so highly valued in the East, as an ornamental stone, that the Persian Shah retains the best specimens for his own use.

 Both kinds are used for numerous purposes in Jewelry, such as for rings, brooches, etc., as also for mounting other precious gems.

-The price of the December Birthstone has greatly fallen within the last century.
+The price of the Turquoise has greatly fallen within the last century.
 The Oriental is generally four times higher than that of the Occidental.